 8. They have very few or no friends

 The problem a person with commitment issues has is not just romantic relationships, but also friendships.
 They cannot maintain long-lasting, deep friendships because they have a fear of intimacy.

 They do not trust easily and are never satisfied, which leads them to not have too much company around them most of the time.
 They might “know” a lot of people, but have very few or no close friends.
 No matter what kind of relationship, they just cannot commit so they prefer to float from here to there without getting bogged down.

 9. They’ve had a lot of short relationships before

 These people constantly feel lonely and so keep on jumping from one relationship to another.
 They might be falling in love too fast.
-They get attracted very easily to other people but as soon as they start knowing them, they lose interest, which is why, the commitment-phobes have a long list of previous relationships that they might not even categorise as relationships.
+They get attracted to other people very easily, but as soon as they start getting to know them, they lose interest, which is why commitment-phobes have a long list of previous relationships they might not even categorize as relationships.

 Related Reading: 20 Signs He Is Not Into You

 They will never admit that they can be at fault, neither in their past relationships nor in their current ones.
 They have a didactic personality which they use to justify all their actions.
 If your partner thinks that they are always right, you need to give the relationship a second thought.
 They cannot take any kind of criticism.